mapbox/mapbox-gl-native/README.md

 yourself.
 Run `./setup-libraries.sh`, which is derived from Mapnik's cross-architecture build scripts.
 This will also run `./configure`.

+Then, `make iproj` to create and open an Xcode project with an iOS-specific view controller housing and basic gesture support.

 Target devices: iPhone 4 and above (4S, 5, 5c, 5s) and iPad 2 and above (3, 4, mini and/or retina).

 ## Ubuntu